How Alcohol Affects Your Immune System and How to Bounce Back

 You are probably one who already tries to manage day-to-day inflammation that comes from things like food and exercise.
 You might also already be taking Bulletproof Curcumin Max for that baseline level of inflammation we can all experience.
 But have you ever considered how alcohol influences inflammation?

 When your alcohol intake is a little too heavy, the toxins activate immune cells that promote inflammation.
-Chronic alcohol abuse can make your immune system malfunction, putting you at risk of contracting bacterial or viral infections.
+Chronic alcohol abuse can make your immune system to malfunction, putting you at risk of contracting bacterial or viral infections.
 They also have elevated levels of pro-inflammatory cytokines (a protein that controls the growth and action of other immune cells and blood cells) and inflammation in the gastrointestinal tract, lungs, liver and brain.

 Throws gut bacteria out of balance